-A. On the effective date of the Children's Code [32A-1-1 NMSA 1978], all records, personnel, money, property, equipment and supplies of the department relating to the Citizen Substitute Care Review Act shall be transferred to the department of finance and administration.

-B. On the effective date of the Children's Code, all appropriations, contract funds and funds for contract administration and staff, the cost of advisory committee per diem and travel, training and all other costs relating to the Citizen Substitute Care Review Act shall be transferred from the department to the department of finance and administration.

-C. On the effective date of the Children's Code all existing rules and regulations, contracts and agreements in effect with the department for providing a statewide system of local substitute care review boards shall be binding and effective on the department of finance and administration.
+- A. On the effective date of the Children's Code [32A-1-1 NMSA 1978], all records, personnel, money, property, equipment and supplies of the department relating to the Citizen Substitute Care Review Act [32A-8-1 NMSA 1978] shall be transferred to the department of finance and administration. - B. On the effective date of the Children's Code, all appropriations, contract funds and funds for contract administration and staff, the cost of advisory committee per diem and travel, training and all other costs relating to the Citizen Substitute Care Review Act shall be transferred from the department to the department of finance and administration. - C. On the effective date of the Children's Code all existing rules and regulations, contracts and agreements in effect with the department for providing a statewide system of local substitute care review boards shall be binding and effective on the department of finance and administration.

-Compiler's notes. - The effective date of the 1993 version of the Children's Code is July 1, 1993, pursuant to Laws 1993, ch.
+"Effective date of Children's Code". - The effective date of the 1993 version of the Children's Code is July 1, 1993, pursuant to Laws 1993, ch.
 77, § 236.
-For the prior version of the Children's Code, see the 1992 NMSA 1978 on New Mexico One Source of Law DVD.
+For the prior version of the Children's Code, see New Mexico One Source of Law DVD.